achardon/brewery-hop/NOTES.md

     ],

 Outstanding questions:
 In the Home component, I am getting an error when I console.log(breweries), which is the strangest thing... what is happening??
-When I do the same console.log inside a function there is no problem.
+When I do the same console.log inside a function there is no problem. ('Uncaught TypeError: inputArgs[0].match is not a function')

 How do you hide the access token when deploying?
 Locally it works by having it in the .env file, but when I push to heroku it says "token is required..." so I put it back in to deploy (and it works) but now it's in the github repo... best practice here?
 -set up environmental variable with the token in the heroku website for that project